3dvkr/old-blog/src/posts/js-part3.md

 title: "JavaScript Part 3: Playing Rock-Paper-Scissors-Lizard-Spock"
 date: 2021-03-10
 tags: ["javascript"]
+featured: 11
+featuredTitle: "JS Part 3: Rock-Paper-Scissors-Lizard-Spock"
 excerpt: "This is an example of writing JavaScript code, using syntax covered in Parts 1 and 2."
 ---
 Conditional logic is one of the most universal concepts in programming.
 Conditionals let us gate off sections of code, and these sections only run if the condition is met.
 For simple conditions, the well-worn if-else statement works.

 But what happens when we want multiple conditions to be true?
 We can either have multiple nested if-statements, or we can stitch the conditions with the AND operator (`&&`) or the OR operator (`||`).
-Both options are difficult to write and difficult to read--it's probably just as difficult to maintain.
+Both options are difficult to write and difficult to read—it's probably just as difficult to maintain.
 This tutorial will explore an alternative to the well-known if-else structure: we're going to use an object's key-value pairs.

 ## ...by playing Rock-Paper-Scissors-Lizard-Spock?